processes EDP GS has automated in its journey so far

 “We decided that we wanted to go as quickly as possible, which meant that we wouldn’t require vendors to complete a traditional proof of concept,” explained Chung.
 “This decision emphasized the need for the RPA to be extremely easy—easy to use, configure, learn, adopt, and manage.
 Admittedly, we had extremely high expectations, and UiPath exceeded them all.
 They clearly stood apart from the competition in this important area, which is the main reason we picked them.”

 The business unit managers came back with an initial list of 128 potential RPA projects.
 On one hand, this seemed to be good news—EDP GS could improve so many workflows!—but this high number simply wasn’t a realistic starting point.
 The RPA team conducted an extensive review process to thoroughly understand each process and give managers an opportunity to make their case.
-After diving deeper, the team was able to consolidate redundant requests and reprioritize the list to focus on the processes that could save the most amount of hours or provide the highest ROI.
+After diving deeper, the team could secure redundant requests and reprioritize the list to focus on the processes that could save the most amount of hours or provide the highest ROI.

 EDP GS designed a three-phase rollout plan to best implement, test, and manage the RPA technology: